-A big wooden door across the street opened and little old lady poked her head out from behind some orange curtains, gesturing for us to come over.
+A big wooden door opened across the street and little old lady poked her head out from behind some orange curtains, gesturing for us to come over.
 We thought she was suggesting we stand in her doorway but she quickly herded us into the house.
 The three of us filled her tiny living room containing ornaments, pictures frames, wooden furniture and a small TV.
 There were no windows though.
 Her cat wasn’t sure what to make of us and slinked off to its food bowl.

-Her house was so small (about 9ft wide) that I can’t imagine there would be space for two people but I hope she has a companion.
-If I spoke Portuguese or Spanish I would have asked how long she has lived there, who the people in the photos were and the name of her cat.
+Her house was so small (about 9ft wide) that I can’t imagine there would be much space for two people but I hope she has a companion.
+If I spoke Portuguese I would have asked how long she has lived there, who the people in the photos were and the name of her cat.